 The Town of Austerlitz was part of the Town of Hillsdale until 1818.

 Tom Moreland, the Austerlitz Town Historian and principal researcher for this project, and Michael Rebic, an architectural historian, will present highlights from the project, utilizing photographs of the buildings taken by Dan Perlmutter and Gail Cashen.

 Tom Moreland, a retired attorney, has chaired the AHS Research Committee since 2012 and became town historian in 2016.
 Michael Rebic, a member of the Research Committee, is providing the architectural analysis for the book.
 He has authored a number of books and articles on American architecture, including a comprehensive study of the history and architecture of the City of Yonkers.
 Michael currently is Director of Property Support for the Episcopal Diocese of New York; previous positions were Director of the New York Landmarks Conservancy’s Sacred Sites Program, Principal Historic Preservation Planner for the City of Yonkers and Administrator for the National Center for Preservation Law (New York office).

-The meeting will take place on Sunday, April 23, at 2 pm at the Roeliff Jansen Society’s Museum in Copake Falls at 8 Miles Road.
-Opposite the Taconic Wayside Inn and adjacent to the Copake Falls Post Office.
-The public is invited.
+The presentation will take place on Sunday, April 23, at 2 pm at the Roeliff Jansen Society’s Museum in Copake Falls at 8 Miles Road.
+Look for the small church adjacent to the Copake Falls Post Office.
+All are invited.